ipns-link/specs/README.md

 With multiple gateways at their disposal, each visitor can choose the gateway nearest to them.
 Since each gateway serves the stream content from its local IPFS cache, this would ensure a faster streaming experience.
 Also the origin-server is significantly offloaded.

+##### Self-hosting your blog comments

+You can happily host your static blog by pinning the files to IPFS, publishing the CID with IPNS or DNSLink and serving it through any IPFS gateway, local or public.
+But what if you need a comment system for your blog?
+If you are not okay using 3rd party services for hosting your comment system, you can [host your own](https://darekkay.com/blog/static-site-comments/#self-hosted) and expose the http end-point with IPNS-Link.

 ##### Private network

-A giant company can build its own [private IPFS network](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#private-networks) consisting of its many origin-servers and a few public facing IPNS-Link-gateways to securely reverse proxy for all of those backends.
+A giant corporation can build its own [private IPFS network](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#private-networks) consisting of its many origin-servers and a few public facing IPNS-Link-gateways to securely reverse proxy for all of those backends.

+##### Shared-hosting providers

+Shared hosting providers need to assign a UUID and a subdomain to each accountholder.
+All that is built into IPNS-Link, the IPNS-key being the UUID and every IPNS-Link-gateway being a subdomain gateway.
+Therefore, shared-hosting providers can readily adopt IPNS-Link.

+If all hosting providers use IPNS-Link, this would have the following benefit.
+Each hosted website, *regardless of the hosting provider*, can be universally addressed by its unique IPNS-key and accessible using all IPNS-Link-gateways.
+This would make migrating to another hosting provider seamless, while also enabling multiple points of access.

+##### VPN

+VPN providers may integrate IPNS-Link-gateways with their infrastructure, to provide access to sites exposed only through IPNS.

 ### Any implementations yet?

+Yes, only the prototypes (MVP) though.
+We welcome the community to jump in and develop better implementations following the [specs](/specs.md).
+The specs themselves are subject to discussion and improvement.

-Yes, only the prototypes (MVP).
+Anyways, the prototypes are these ones --

-The command-line app that you expose your local server with: https://github.com/ipns-link/ipns-link
+- The command-line app that you expose your local server with: https://github.com/ipns-link/ipns-link

-An easy to host IPNS-Link-Gateway: https://github.com/ipns-link/ipns-link-gateway.
+- An easy to host IPNS-Link-Gateway: https://github.com/ipns-link/ipns-link-gateway.
 Such a gateway is hosted at [ipns.live](https://www.ipns.live).

 ### How can the community contribute?